 - 3.5.1 Hearings last approximately one hour. - 3.5.2 The first part of each hearing consists of a brief oral presentation by the candidate, lasting approximately 5 minutes.
-In this presentation, the candidate should not simply repeat information already in the submitted written materials; instead, she or he may wish to: - 3.5.2.1 Provide updated information that has emerged since the submission of review materials to the committee. - 3.5.2.2 Draw attention to strengths, particularly those whose significance might not be immediately grasped by someone from outside of the field. - 3.5.2.3 Address any issues which might reflect negatively upon the case (e.g., a relatively small number of professional activities or undistinguished teaching evaluations). - 3.5.2.4 Discuss role in the future of discipline, department and college. - 3.5.3 At the conclusion of the oral presentation, the candidate responds to questions or comments by members of Faculty Review Committee. - 3.5.4 The candidate then leaves the hearing, and the Department Chair remains to elaborate on the department's assessment of the candidate, and to answer any questions the Faculty Review Committee may have.
+In this presentation, the candidate should not simply repeat information already in the submitted written materials; instead, she or he may wish to: - 3.5.2.1 Provide updated information that has emerged since the submission of review materials to the committee. - 3.5.2.2 Draw attention to strengths, particularly those whose significance might not be immediately grasped by someone from outside of the field. - 3.5.2.3 Address any issues which might reflect negatively upon the case (e.g., a relatively small number of professional activities or undistinguished teaching evaluations). - 3.5.2.4 Discuss roles in the future of discipline, department and college.

+- 3.5.3 At the conclusion of the oral presentation, the candidate responds to questions or comments by the Faculty Review Committee and, in the case of tenure reviews, the President. - 3.5.4 The candidate then leaves the hearing, and the Department Chair remains to elaborate on the department's assessment of the candidate, and to answer any questions the review committee may have.